 Benjamin Higgledy and Mr Flash Fantastic

 .If you have any questions then please ask away…you can find me on Twitter orFacebook.
 Should you wish you can join ‘Club Higgledy’ (see the right hand side bar).
-This is a six times a year email with links to my discounted bundles….these are offered to subscribers first as they are usually limited in number.
+This is a twelve times a year email with links to my discounted bundles….these are offered to subscribers first as they are usually limited in number.